v0ss3n/jekyll/_posts/textilelab/2019-11-01-3d printing experiments on fabric (visual cryptography).md

 ![]({{ site.baseurl }}/images/textilelab/vsc-textile1.jpg)

-For the third test I used flexfill on see-through polyester (nozzle 240°C, bed 60°C).
+For the third test I used Flexfill on see-through polyester (nozzle 240°C, bed 60°C).
 This filament attaches itself properly to the fabric but the text was barely legible.

 <div markdown="1" class="row-2">
 ![]({{ site.baseurl }}/images/textilelab/vsc-textile2-1.jpg)